Begin Main Content Area

 Section 751.10(i) of the PENNVEST Act establishes limitations on the total assistance that may be approved by the PENNVEST Board for any single project, with separate project funding limitations for storm water projects.

-The goal and intention of this guidance is to apply the requirements of Act 54 to articulate the use of IIJA and WIIN funds to address emerging contaminants and the presence of lead in Pennsylvania’s wastewater and drinking water systems through the PENNVEST Emerging Contaminant, Lead Service Line and Lead Testing and Remediation Program (the “Program”) in an effort to improve public health and safety.
+The goal and intention of this guidance is to apply the requirements of Act 54 to articulate the use of IIJA funds to address emerging contaminants and the presence of lead in Pennsylvania’s wastewater and drinking water systems through the PENNVEST Emerging Contaminant, Lead Service Line and Lead Testing and Remediation Program (the “Program”) in an effort to improve public health and safety.

 FUNDING AVAILABILITY